Best Pintxos in San Sebastian

 Foie on a white plate| ©Martin P. Szymczak

-I also recommend you to try the different sandwiches on the menu, as well as the txangurro, squid and the delicious octopus.
-As if that were not enough, it has very good prices and keeps an excellent quality-price ratio.
+I also recommend you to try the different sandwiches on the menu, as well as the txangurro, the calamari and the delicious octopus.
+As if that were not enough, it has very good prices and an excellent quality-price ratio.

-You can also try the txangurro (spider crab), fried peppers, smurfs, txipirones (baby squid) or stuffed mushrooms.
+At the Goiz-Argi bar you can also try the txangurro, the fried piparras, the pitufos, the txipirones or the stuffed mushrooms.
 Whatever you order, you are sure to love it.

 Gavilla in aluminum foil| ©Nerkinet